TAU-FASTLab/CHARM/UC5/IoT Agent Version 2 (Containerized)/README.md

 # Running With Certificate

+Note: If you want to run without certificate, please jump to section "Build an Image"

 ### Introduction
 The process of connecting IoT agent with Prosys Simulated OPC-UA Server using password and certificate is explained below: